4IJS Photography: Alexandra Ion

 7. Diseases, control, and prevention of epizootic diseases

 We encourage submissions exploring these themes concerning the golden jackal (Canis aureus) and other related species!
-Here is a link with the jackal-related species for which we encourage you to submit your work to the 4IJS.
+Here is a link to the jackal-related species for which we encourage you to submit your work to the 4IJS.

 ---